LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the domain of data-driven autonomous driving perception, a prevailing consensus among researchers asserts that ``the increased availability of well-annotated training data is strongly correlated with improved learning performance.''
-When examining visual semantic segmentation as an illustrative case, the adoption of data-fusion networks, equipped with duplex encoders to acquire knowledge from both RGB images and spatial geometric information, consistently demonstrate superior performance compared to conventional single-modal networks trained exclusively on RGB data \cite{li2023roadformer,fan2020sne-roadseg, zhang2023cmx, yin2023dformer}.
-This performance improvement is due to their ability to learn heterogeneous features from a multitude of data sources \cite{zhang2023delivering}.
-RGB images primarily capture rich information related to color and texture within scenes, whereas other visual data sources, commonly designated as ``X'', \eg, depth/disparity images \cite{hazirbas2017fusenet}, HHA maps \cite{liu2022application}, and surface normal maps \cite{fan2020sne-roadseg}, contain informative spatial geometric information.
-The fusion of their features allows for a more comprehensive understanding of the driving environment.
+\IEEEPARstart{I}{n} the domain of data-driven autonomous driving perception, a prevailing consensus among researchers asserts that ``the increased availability of well-annotated training data is strongly correlated with improved learning performance.'' \clr{When examining visual semantic segmentation as an illustrative case, the adoption of data-fusion networks, equipped with duplex encoders to acquire knowledge from both RGB images and spatial geometric information, consistently demonstrate superior performance compared to conventional single-modal networks trained solely on RGB images \cite{li2024roadformer,fan2020sne-roadseg, zhang2023cmx, yin2023dformer}.
+This performance improvement is due to their ability to learn heterogeneous features from diverse data sources \cite{zhang2023delivering}.
+RGB images primarily capture rich color and texture information, whereas other visual data sources, commonly designated as ``X'', contain informative spatial geometric information.} The fusion of their features allows for a more comprehensive understanding of the driving environment.

-However, a significant limitation of data-fusion networks stems from their dependence on the availability of the ``X'' data, which can pose constraints in scenarios devoid of range sensors.
-Additionally, when the accuracy of the ``X'' data falls below expectations, possibly due to issues such as variations in camera-LiDAR calibration, the fusion of these heterogeneous features can potentially lead to a degradation in the overall performance of visual semantic segmentation \cite{li2023roadformer}, as quantitatively demonstrated using the Cityscapes dataset \cite{cordts2016cityscapes}, which lacks depth ground truth.
-As a result, the implicit infusion of spatial geometric prior knowledge from a teacher deep neural network (DNN) model (a data-fusion network trained with RGB-X data) to a student DNN model (a single-modal network trained exclusively with RGB data) emerges as a interesting research direction to be explored.
+\clr{However, a significant limitation of data-fusion networks stems from their dependence on the availability of the ``X'' data, which can pose constraints in scenarios devoid of range sensors \cite{wu2024s}.
+Additionally, when the accuracy of the ``X'' data falls below expectations, possibly due to issues such as variations in camera-LiDAR calibration, the fusion of these heterogeneous features can potentially lead to a degradation in the overall performance of visual semantic segmentation \cite{li2024roadformer}.
+As a result, the implicit infusion of spatial geometric prior knowledge from a teacher network (a data-fusion network trained with RGB-X data) to a student network (a single-modal network trained exclusively with RGB images) emerges as an interesting research direction worth pursuing.
+It is reasonable to consider that knowledge distillation (KD) techniques can be a viable solution to achieve this objective.}